-Research in the laboratory relates to the intragraft microvironment, and how it functions to both promote and inhibit the rejection process.
-Our studies focus on three broad areas including 1) immune-mediated angiogenesis and how angiogenesis factors function in the rejection process 2) how leukocyte-endothelial cell interactions and products of these interactions promote, sustain or inhibit T cell activation and allorecognition, and 3) whether persistent events within the microvasculature are associated with, or mediate chronic allograft rejection.
+Research in the laboratory relates to the intragraft microenvironment, and how it functions to both promote and inhibit the rejection process.
+Our studies focus on three broad areas including: 1) how leukocyte-endothelial cell interactions and products of these interactions promote, sustain or inhibit T cell activation and allorecognition, 2) how events within the microvasculature sustain or inhibit chronic allograft rejection, and 3) the development of novel biomarkers and new therapeutics to transform clinical care and improve outcomes following transplantation.
 We are currently expanding our research effort into the area of inflammation resolution, and we are specifically interested in endogenous mechanisms and regulatory signaling networks of pro-resolution.
 Understanding these processes will allow us to develop new paradigms for anti-rejection therapeutics following transplantation.

 Active projects include: